Gouranga-GH/my_portfolio_cb/README.md

 1) Loads and chunks data/Gouranga_Jha_Resume.docx and data/Projects_Summary.txt (≈1500 chars, 200 overlap).
 2) Generates embeddings through HF Inference API and builds an in‑memory FAISS index for the session.
 3) For each chat turn, retrieves Top‑K (8) chunks and sends the context + short conversation history to the LLM (Groq).
-4) Guardrails post‑validate: if the answer requires info outside the context, a single closing sentence invites the user to check the portfolio.
+4) Simple validation post‑processes: if the answer requires info outside the context, a single closing sentence invites the user to check the portfolio.

 Deploy to Streamlit Cloud
 1) Push this repo to GitHub.